octopus-layer/.github/profile/README.md

 2. Then, user receives the location of Octopus `Verifier Node`s from the Near `Verifier Contract`.
 It submits a ZK verification TX to any of these nodes (or all of them at once, this does not affect the architecture).

 3. Once a `Verifier Node` receives a proof, it verifies its correctness by asserting on the public input.
-The trustless public input is obtained from the `Application Contract` in the Near.
+The trustless public input is obtained from the `Application Contract` on Near.
 This makes these proofs to be considered as verified in the Near.

 4. It is also important to verify the verification key of the proof to match the signature stored in the `Application Contract`.
 Once the verification key and the public input is matched, there is no more doubt on the public output of the prooof.